-The ESO ARC is resposible for the following tasks of direct relevance to ALMA users:
+The EU ARC is resposible for the following tasks of direct relevance to the ALMA users:

-Phase I operations support: This includes the distribution of the Call for Proposals to prospective European ALMA users and support during proposal preparation.
-We also provide assistance in coordinating the refereeing process and assessing the technical feasibility of ALMA proposals.
+Phase 1 Operations Support: This includes the distribution of the Call for Proposals to prospective European ALMA users and support during proposal preparation and provide technical assistance.
+We also provide assistance in coordinating the reviewing process and with the technical feasibility of ALMA proposals.

-Phase II operations support: Staff at the ESO ARC work closely with the PIs of accepted observing programs to ensure the optimal preparation of the technical details necessary to schedule and execute the proposed observations at the telescope.
+Phase 2 Operations Support: Staff at the ESO ARC and the nodes work closely with the PIs of accepted observing programs to ensure the optimal preparation of the technical details necessary to schedule and execute the proposed observations at the telescope.

-Data product support: The final raw and pipeline-reduced data products are delivered to the PIs.
-The ESO ARC is also responsible for collecting and forwarding feedback on the data quality and pipeline back to the ALMA project.
+Data Products Support: The final raw and pipeline-reduced data products are delivered to the PIs.
+The ESO ARC is also responsible for collecting and forwarding feedback on the data quality and pipeline back to the ALMA Observatory.

 CASA Support: The ESO ARC also provides limited CASA support.

-Face-to-face support: Face-to-face support, including help with proposal preparation, data reduction and archival research, is provided by the ARC nodes.
-You can request face-to-face support at your local ARC node via the ALMA Helpdesk (submit a ticket to the "Face to face support (EU)" department).
-Funding is available through the RadioNet3 MARCUs (Mobility for ARC Users) network for users that do not have access to a local node or for users that will be visiting a node other than their local node.
-MARCUs funding requests can be made using this form.
+Face-to-face support: Face-to-face support, including help with proposal preparation, data reduction and archival research, is provided exclusively by the ARC nodes.
+You can request face-to-face support at your local ARC node via the ALMA Helpdesk (submit a ticket to the "Face to face support" department).
+Funding for face-to-face support at one the European ALMA Regional Centre nodes is available for ALMA Users with an EU affiliation.

-Community development and outreach: The ARC nodes are responsible for outreach and training activities in their communities, including giving ALMA talks at local institutes, producing training material and hosting regular training events.
+Community Development and Outreach: The ARC nodes and CEO are responsible for outreach and training activities in their communities, including giving ALMA talks at local institutes, producing training material and hosting regular training events.